Stripe order in quasicrystals: Conclusion

 \section{Conclusion}

 We have studied the antiferromagnetic $J_1$-$J_2$ Ising model on a two-dimensional quasicrystal.
 Combining large-scale MC simulations and general arguments, we find two ordered phases in the model.
 For the dominant $J_1$, the system exhibits a N\'eel order, and a stripe ground state is favored for large $J_2$.
-The existence of the N\'eel phase is expected as the Ammann-Beenker tiling we study is bipartite \citep{ledue95, repetowicz99, wessel03}.
+The existence of the N\'eel phase is expected as the Ammann--Beenker tiling we study is bipartite \cite{ledue95, repetowicz99, wessel03}.
 The stabilization of the stripe phase is more complex because it breaks a real-space symmetry of the system as it selects a preferred direction in the tiling.
 While this is easily rationalized in a periodic system, as the system has global rotational symmetry, in a quasicrystalline system, one has to investigate local patterns linked to the forbidden rotational symmetry.

 In the present example, the system displays a local eightfold rotational symmetry, and four distinct stripe domains are stabilized.
 In periodic systems, the transition to the ordered state would select one of these states \cite{kalz11,jin12,kalz12}.
 In random systems, on the other hand, a given disorder configuration favors one of the ordered states.
 Thus, disorder acts effectively as a random field \cite{imry_ma, aizenman_wehr, hui89} and destroys long-range order in two dimensions \cite{andrade18, kunwar18, michel21}.
-Because the critical behavior in quasiperiodic systems differs from that of random systems \cite{luck93}, the stripe phase is perturbatively stable in the problem considered \cite{barghathi14}.
+Because the critical behavior in quasiperiodic systems differs from that of random systems \cite{luck93}, the stripe phase is perturbatively stable in the problem considered \cite{barghathi14}, i.e., the long-range order survives the explicitly breaking of periodicity.
 We confirm the presence of the stripe phase for large $J_2$, despite the fierce competition among the different stripe configurations leading to the formation of domains.
 We also demonstrated that the longer-range coupling $J_5$ helps stabilize the stripe phase, as it suppresses the fluctuations of a particular subset of sites and favors the formation of a single stripe domain.

 It would be interesting to extend our study to the Heisenberg model, as in this case the nematic order decouples from the spin order \cite{chandra90, weber03, weber12, grison20} and one could explore distinct universality classes of the transition in a quasiperiodic system, or more exotic states like spin spirals \cite{consoli24}.
 More broadly, our results indicate that nematic phases can be stable in quasiperiodic systems and that long-range orders, showing non-trivial spatial structure, can emerge on top of a quasiperiodic background.